bensutherland/Simple_reads_to_counts/README.md

 ```

 ## 2) Multi-map reads against the reference transcriptome
+If your data will use a reference genome, skip to step (5).

 Requires `bowtie2` and `samtools`

 Index decompressed reference with bowtie2 (only need to do once)